AndrewJBateman/pern-stack-auth/README.md

 ## General info

 * Responsive - media sizes for PC and phone-sized screens (max width 400px).
+Add common wallpaper to styles.css?

 ## Sections info

 * **Header:** Working nav-bar.

 * **Home:** template added.
 Background colour, menu and button colors based on Dropbox website.
-Using only mdb-icons icons.
+Using only mdb-icons icons - replace with relevent icons.
 Remove fontawesome as bloat?
-Add real content.
-Add Github info from API.
+Started to add real content.
+Github API card added to display my repo details only, linked to github service.
+Add button for more info?

 * **About:** 2 column layout with cards for photos on left taking 3/12 width and cards in 9/12 width column for text.
-Add real content.
+Complete real content.

 * **Projects:** Background image works.
 Bootstrap card-deck with cards to display project data using data-binding from an array of projects based on a Project model.
 Cards are sized so up to 4 will show on a row before wrapping to the next line.
 Image sized to 16:9 ratio which for width 288px = height 162px.
 Content to be replaced.